cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 Here are some additional tips to make a plot better:

-- Use vector graphics for publication-quality plots (use SVG or PDF).
+- Use vector graphics for publication-quality plots (SVG or PDF).
-- Remove all unnecessary elements (including gridlines legends if possible).
+- Remove all unnecessary elements (including gridlines and legends if possible).
-- Use a caption to synthesize the message, not the chart itself (I try to summarize the key takeaway in one sentence).
+- Use a caption to synthesize the message, not to describe the chart itself (I try to summarize the key takeaway in one sentence).
-- Check for message bias using a third party (just ask another person what does she understand from the figure, if it takes more than 1 min to figure out, then there's something wrong).
+- Check for message bias using a third party (I ask another person what does she understand from the figure, if it takes more than 1 min to figure out, then there's something wrong in my plot).
 - Do the last retouches in a vector graphics editor (e.g., I use [Inkscape](https://inkscape.org/)).

 ## Tools